 - Reduced long-term property maintenance costs

-- Properties become easier to let
+- Properties becoming more desirable and therefore easier to let

-- The market value of the building will increase
+- Increased market value of the property.

 The Green Deal

-The Green Deal is a finance mechanism which enables landlords to take out loans to pay for energy efficiency improvements in their properties to help them comply with the Regulations.
-Repayments are then made through their energy bill on a Pay As You Save basis.
+The Green Deal is a finance mechanism which enables landlords to take out loans to pay for energy efficiency improvements in their properties to help compliance with the MEES.
+Repayments are then made through their tenant’s energy bills, which existing tenants need to agree to.

 - Estimations of the amount of energy the property currently uses